Trump returns to campaign rallies, draws thousands to small South Carolina town ahead of July 4 - ExBulletin

 Rallies are also expensive to organize, although Trump continued to bring in millions of dollars in fundraising after New York’s indictment and federal charges related to his withholding of classified documents after leaving the White House.
 Last month, senior Trump aide Chris LaCivita told the conservative Ruthless podcast that rallies cost half a million dollars per person.

-Trump’s campaign has also relied on unannounced stops at restaurants, such as a famous Philadelphia cheesesteak restaurant on Friday or Versailles, a famous Cuban restaurant in Miami, in an effort to show his strong appeal to supporters despite multiple legal challenges.
+Trump’s campaign has also relied on unannounced stops at restaurants like a famous Philadelphia cheesesteak restaurant on Friday or Versailles, a famous Cuban restaurant in Miami in a bid to show his strong appeal among supporters despite multiple legal challenges.

-Still, the chance to see the former president in person drew thousands from across the Southeast for the Saturday rally, with attendees starting to line up the night before and coming from as far away as Florida.
-Greg Pressley and his wife, Robin, said they drove more than three hours from their home in East Tennessee to see the candidate they’ve supported since his first run in 2016.
+Still, the chance to see the former president in person drew thousands from across the Southeast for Saturday’s rally, with attendees starting to line up the night before and coming from as far away as Florida.
+Greg Pressley and his wife, Robin, said they drove more than three hours from their home in East Tennessee to see the candidate they’ve backed since his first run in 2016.

 Donald Trump is the best president in history, says Greg Pressley.
 I love his politics.
 I like the man.
 I’m here to help get him back to where he belongs, to begin with.

-Spartanburg’s Shelley Fox, who has said she has supported Trump since entering the 2016 race, said she doesn’t even find it necessary to think of any other candidates in next year’s election.
+Spartanburg’s Shelley Fox, who has said she has supported Trump since entering the 2016 race, said she doesn’t even find it necessary to think of any other candidates for next year’s election.

-I wrote to her, she said, when asked what she would do if she was forced to consider another hope.
+I would write to her, she said, when asked what she would do if she was forced to consider another hope.
 No question of me writing to him.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP